South Yorkshire Fire and Rescue

 AFI: The Service should make sure it works with local businesses and large organisations to share information and expectations on compliance with fire safety regulations.

-Business Engagement is now embedded within BFS.
-The Business Support and Training Officer updates the Business Engagement Activity Tracker for all engagement activity and as a way of providing evidence to HMICFRS.
+Business Engagement (BE) has been fully integrated into BFS operations and is now regarded as standard practice.
+The Business Support and Training Officer maintains the Business Engagement Activity Tracker to document all engagement activities and supply evidence to HMICFRS.

 AFI: The Service should improve the availability of its on-call crewed fire engines to respond to incidents in line with its community risk management plan.